-Once upon a time a woman’s blood wisdom and blood mysteries were respected.
-In the ancient worlds women were not just respected but also revered for their capacity to vision, to cleanse, to initiate.
+Once upon a time a woman’s cyclical nature's and autonomy were respected.
+In some ancient cultures women were not just respected but also revered for their capacity to vision, to cleanse, to initiate.
 Menstruation was seen as an intuitive and insightful time and was offered the sacred space and deep reverence it deserves by both the women and their communities.
+In pre-plough times (read more about this in Wednesday Martin's INCREDIBLE book Untrue) women also shared the workload (WHILST bearing and raising the children) and had as much sexual autonomy as our male counterparts.

 ‘The emotional messiness of menstruation is the antidote to too much order and predictability.
 It brings colour, makes us tender.
 It stops us from being an endless ‘doing machine’ reminding us of our inner life and of the softer, more subtle qualities of life.
 It brings us down to earth, strongly connecting us with our bodies through the flow of the blood, leading us to the earth.’